Emmy-winning actor Rip Torn dies at 88

 He managed to keep working in small projects in theater, films and TV, returning to the mainstream in 1983 with "Cross Creek," in which he played table-smashing backwoodsman Marsh Turner.
 The role brought him his only Oscar nomination, for best supporting actor.

-Among his other films: "City Heat," ''The Hunt for Red October" and "Men in Black."
+Among his other films: "City Heat" and "Men in Black."

 But he never entirely shook his rebellious reputation.

 "What do they say about all the guys that are tremendous actors?" he told The New York Times in 2006.
 "Don't they say they have a volatile temper and emotions?
 Yeah, sure they do!
 They're not saying they like a nice, mild guy.
-Look at Sean Penn.
+Look at Sean Penn."

 In 1994, actor-director Dennis Hopper said on "The Tonight Show With Jay Leno" that Torn once pulled a knife in a New York restaurant as he complained about being replaced in "Easy Rider."
 He sued Hopper for slander and won a $475,000 judgment.